Purling/Penpal-App/Report.md

 ## Summary of Known Errors and Bugs

-1. *Bug 1:* Empty messages and those with newlines can be sent in ConversationActivity.
-This has only incorrect visual feedback.
+1. *Bug 1:* Empty messages can be sent in ConversationActivity.
+This has only minor visual effects.

-3. *Bug 3:* Exiting the conversation by closing the app rather than pressing the exit button keeps it active in memory, but you cannot rejoin.

-4. *Bug 4:* Users may log in concurrently to the same account on two different devices, causing wacky results in they queue together.

-5. *Bug 5:* Users in the queue who exit the app without pressing the exit queue button are still registered as being in the queue and may be pushed to a conversation, in which case the other user will have no-one to talk to.

 *List all the known errors and bugs here.
 If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*